 A student approved after review of their written appeal will be placed in probationary status, and will be allowed to receive financial aid for one semester.
 The student will be provided with academic requirements that must be attained during the semester in which the approval is granted.
 If the requirements for the semester are met, the student may submit another appeal for the following semester.
 Failure to meet the conditions outlined will result in a loss of continued aid eligibility, and an automatic denial on all future appeals for reinstatement.

-A student failing to meet the qualitative measure or the quantitative measure component of the SAP Policy for the first time may request to be placed in warning status by completing the Warning Status Request Form.
+A student failing to meet the qualitative measure or the quantitative measure component of the SAP Policy for the first time may be placed in warning status.
 A written appeal is not necessary to request this status.
 A student approved to be placed in warning status is eligible to receive financial aid for one semester.
 The student must meet all requirements of the SAP Policy after the approved semester to regain financial aid eligibility.
-A student denied warning status may follow the appeal process above if extenuating circumstances are involved.
+A student ineligible for warning status may follow the appeal process above if extenuating circumstances are involved.